 Meat, cooking and BBQ: what you need to know

-But did you know that cooking at high at high temperatures - such as pan frying or grilling directly over an open flame - creates certain chemicals called heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs)?
+But did you know that cooking at high temperatures - such as pan-frying or grilling directly over an open flame - creates certain chemicals called heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs)?
 Indeed, the more the meat is brown and charred, and the more the formation of these compounds is great.

 So, what do we do?

 According to the Public Health Agency of Canada, ideally, cook meat, poultry, and seafood at lower temperatures by braising, stewing, steaming, or roasting.

 If you barbecue, choose leaner cuts of meat, poultry, and seafood.
 Trim off visible fat.
 This will reduce the number of harmful chemicals that develop from the smoke created by burning fat.
 A healthy diet is low in saturated and trans fats.
 Minimize consumption of red meat and processed meat.

 To prevent charring, barbecue slowly and keep the food away from the hot coals so that flames are less likely to engulf the food.

 Marinades to the rescue - Did you know?

 According to some studies, marinating meat for as little as 10 to 20 minutes can reduce the formation of carcinogens by as much as 90%.
 In addition to limiting the presence of potentially carcinogenic agents in the meat, the marinade also keeps the meat tender and adds flavor to your meal.
 Use an oil-free marinade (ideally) containing a strong acidic agent, such as lemon juice or balsamic vinegar, would be a starting point.

 In closing, know that this is only for cooking meat, poultry, fish.
 Charred fruits and vegetables are not carcinogenic, though not very tasty when burned.